spadger/simple-config/README.md

 /// </summary>
 public interface IBindingStrategy
 {
-    /// <param name="destinationObject">The instanc eof the object ot be populated</param>
+    /// <param name="destinationObject">The instance of the object ot be populated</param>
     /// <param name="destinationProperty">The property to be populated</param>
     /// <param name="element">The config element at the level we are mapping</param>
     /// <param name="allConfig">The entire config dom, as provided to the config handler</param>